You're exhausted. You're just finishing a long day of work, and want to enjoy your evening.

 I made this mistake more than once in my f.lux days.
 I had to go back and adjust all the color settings for each photo I edited.

 IrisTech: Perfect for Dual Monitor, Docking Stations, and TVs

 This software performs equally as well in your home or office workstation.

 Keep your settings the same and harness the power of IrisTech however you mirror your computer's screen.

 Pro tip: Run Iris, connect your laptop to a TV, and stream a movie or show.
 You get the blue light and flicker reduction of Iris on your TV.

-More of a bonus than important feature, Iris can remind you to take a break at a set interval.
+As a bonus, Iris has it built-in.
+It can remind you to take a break at a specific interval.

 I set mine for somewhere between 30 and 50 minutes and take quick micro-workout breaks throughout the day.

-Get IrisTech Basic For Free (or Upgrade to Pro for Even More)
+Get IrisTech For Free (or Upgrade to Pro for Powerful Features)

-Once you use Iris you won’t have tolerance for bright, harsh light coming off your screenxs.
+Once you use Iris you won't have tolerance for bright, harsh light coming off your screens.